 I can't take it.
 I just can't take it.
 I've tried looking for something to enjoy.
 To thoroughly enjoy.
 I just can't seem to find it.
 Nothing makes any sense.
 What makes even less sense was how this show lasted longer than Godzilla did.
 I'm not good pretend that show was the best, but it was a lot of fun while it lasted.
 This got two seasons...
 And TWO DVD feature films.
 How did this happen?
 How did it manage that?
 I spent roughly 8 hours of my life, watching this horrible show, and the only thing I found?
 It gives me an unintentional laugh now and then.
 There's your bright side.
 The one thing worth mentioning as good.
 Fuck this show.

 Kong: The Animated Series is a half star rating out of four.
 It's beyond dull.
 The characters are bland.
 The action is bland.
 The animation is incredibly bland.
 Even the few concepts that I found kinda interesting failed to hold up any potential.
 How do you mess up this badly?
 I don't know what they needed to do to make this ridiculous show work to their advantage, but one thing's for certain, I'm never looking at it again.
 It's just not worth my time.
 Don't try and get me to watch the rest.
 My patience only goes so far.

-Please feel free to request any film you'd like me to take a look at.
-Leave a comment down below expressing your own thoughts and feelings about the film, and as always, thanks for reading.
+Please feel free to request any films you'd like me to look into in the near future.
+Leave a comment down below expressing your own thoughts about the show below, and as always, thanks for reading.